celeron55/buildat/README.md

 Umm... well, you need to first port some stuff.
 Try building it and see what happens.
 Then fix it and make a pull request.

+You probably want to use MinGW or Clang in order to bundle the compiler with the end result.